 Coconut water is a significant source of sodium.
 A plain cup of coconut water has 251 milligrams of sodium.
 This equates to 17 percent of your recommended daily intake.
 Drinking too much sodium increases your risk of stomach cancer and high blood pressure.

-#6 Bone Broth – Yes (Highly Recommended)
+#6 Bone Broth – Yes (Highly Recommended) (in small moderation)

 Promotes Weight Loss